FallenDeity/discord.py-masterclass/docs/creating-a-bot.md

     bot.run(TOKEN)
     ```
     ![Hybrid Commands](assets/creating-a-bot/hybrid-commands.png){: style="width: 100%;"}
+    !!! info "Note"
+        In hybrid commands, the first required argument must be `ctx: commands.Context` and all further arguments must be type hinted so as to support slash commands.

 !!! note "Note"
     If you want to use `discord.Client` for slash commands, the process is the same as the one for `discord.ext.commands.Bot`.
 The only difference is that you need to create a tree attribute for your client instance manually.